 Awards England has received include the Magenta Foundation Flash Forward Emerging Photographers Award (UK winner, twice) and the CENTER $5,000 Project Launch Award.
 England is also a recipient of The Print Center Honorary Council Award for Excellence (2018) and the HotShoe Magazine Photofusion Photography Award (2010).

 Recent artist residencies include the prestigious invitation-only Robert Rauschenberg Foundation Artist Residency in Captiva, Florida (2018).

 England is currently Assistant Professor of Photography and Graduate Program Director at RISD.
 She is also director and curator of the Winter Garden Photograph project, for which she received a $5,000 grant from the Mellon Foundation (2018).

 England is represented in the US (east coast) by Klompching Gallery.

-Odette England's practice explores relationships between autobiography and vernacular photography.
+Odette England explores relationships between autobiography, gender, place and vernacular photography.

 England grew up in Ponde, a small rural locality in the Mid Murray region of South Australia.
-Ponde has a population of 68 people, mostly former dairy farmers.
-Her parent's abandoned farm, the male-dominant community in which she lived, and the many snapshots made by her parents and grandparents often serve as raw materials and inspiration for England's work.
+Ponde.
+Her parent's abandoned dairy farm, the male-dominant community in which she lived, and the many snapshots made by her parents and grandparents often serve as raw materials and inspiration for England's work.

-England uses analog and digital techniques to create photographs that reference home, longing, gender, and the act of photography itself.
+England uses analog and digital techniques to create photographs that reference identity, longing, and the act of photography itself.
 England often physically manipulates her negatives or prints, intervening with their surfaces.